ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 step into the realm of dependent typing to begin to get an intuition about this.

-I digress a bit: my point is that **if your goal is infinite abstraction, your solution will require infinite communication**.
+I digress a bit: my point is that **if your goal is many abstractions, your solution will require a lot of communication**.

 But infinite abstraction and infinite reuse is not one of my personal goal.
 What I care about is producing things as fast and reliably as I